 The first thing you may notice when you enter the salon is the way it’ll look, and it may be quieter than you’re used to.
 Salon chairs will be some feet away from each other and fewer clients will be in the salon at the same time.

-Pre-coronavirus, stylists were able to juggle multiple clients at the same time.
+Pre-coronavirus, a salon stylist was able to juggle multiple clients at the same time.
 While one person waited for their highlights to cure, another could be getting their color applied.
 Now, fewer appointments are made within a day.
 Additionally, you can also expect new equipment like air cleaners and sanitizing heating, ventilation, and air conditioning (HVAC) units in your favorite salon.

 Cleaning has always been the practice in salons, but the pandemic has underscored the importance of sanitation.
 There are a number of high contact surfaces in a salon: chairs, tables, nail equipment, and hair implements.
 These will be disinfected after every use—on top of the 2- to 3-hour intervals of regular cleaning.